pankajpatel/FormData-viewer-extension/README.md

 Extension to view the FormData of all the forms on the page

 Shows hidden forms and hidden fields.

-Read full article here: https://time2hack.com/2019/10/introducing-formdata-viewer-extension-html-forms/
+You can read the introduction here: https://time2hack.com/2019/10/introducing-formdata-viewer-extension-html-forms/

 <a href="https://chrome.google.com/webstore/detail/formdata-viewer/mnjfjpoendmmboclknfcllimnneeiflg?hl=en">